flybywiresim/aircraft/fbw-common/src/wasm/extra-backend/README.md

 ##### DataDefinitionVariable (Custom SimObjects)
-The DataDefinitionVariable is a variable which is mapped to a custom data struct and a SimObject which can be defined by adding separate data definition for single sim variables (objects) to a container of data definitions (custom SimObject).
+The DataDefinitionVariable is a variable which is mapped to a custom data struct and a SimObject which can be defined by adding separate data definitions for single sim variables (objects) to a container of data definitions (custom SimObject).

 It requires a local data struct as a template type which is used to hold the data.